ansible/molecule/doc/source/examples.rst

     $ cd monolith-repo/roles/baz
     $ molecule test

-Molecule is simply setting the `ANSIBLE_ROLES_PATH` environment vasriable for the developers convenience.
+Molecule is simply setting the `ANSIBLE_*` environment variables.
 To view the environment variables set during a Molecule operation pass the ``--debug`` flag.

 .. code-block:: bash